piyush-kurur/algorithms/assignments/HelloWorld.markdown

-# Assignment 0
+# Hello world.

-This assignment will not be graded.
+This assignment will *not* be graded.
 It is meant to familiarize you with the online judge which will be used for programming assignments in this course.